e3o8o/triggerr/docs/03_development/UNIFIED_PROJECT_ROADMAP.md

 *   **`getEscrowStatus` Implementation**: 🔵 **BLOCKED**.
 This remains blocked pending the availability of a network query API from the PayGo client.
 *   **Secure Key Management**: 🔵 **POST-MVP**.
 A full integration with a KMS for secure private key handling is a critical security enhancement planned for after the initial MVP launch.

 ---

+## V. Future Vision: Multi-Chain & DeFi Integration

+This section summarizes the long-term architectural strategy for ensuring Triggerr remains a flexible and capital-efficient platform.

+*   **Multi-Chain Smart Contract Strategy**:
+    *   Our `IBlockchainService` interface allows us to support new chains like Ethereum, Base, and Solana.
+    *   Supporting a new chain requires us to build and deploy our own suite of smart contracts (`Escrow`, `Delegation`, etc.) to replicate the functionality PayGo provides natively.
+This is detailed in `docs/02_architecture/04_MULTI_CHAIN_EXPANSION_STRATEGY.md`.

+*   **Capital Provisioning via DeFi**:
+    *   To solve the capital requirements for underwriting policies, we will leverage established DeFi protocols.
+    *   This creates a two-sided market, allowing DeFi users to provide liquidity to our reserve funds and earn yield from premiums.
+    *   **For EVM Chains**: We will use **Morpho**.
+    *   **For Solana**: We will use **Perena** or **Kamino**.
+    *   This strategy is detailed in `docs/02_architecture/04_MULTI_CHAIN_EXPANSION_STRATEGY.md`.

+*   **Hybrid Escrow Architecture**:
+    *   Our core strategy is to keep complex, dynamic business logic on our flexible **application layer**.
+    *   The on-chain smart contracts are used as simple, secure **settlement layers** or "vaults."
+    *   This hybrid model gives us the flexibility to innovate quickly while leveraging the security of the blockchain for financial transactions.
+This is detailed in `docs/02_architecture/05_ESCROW_ARCHITECTURE_STRATEGY.md`.

+---